Introduction for new graduate students

 (b) Date of Arrival

-New graduate students are expected in Cambridge on 30 September or 1 October though a few may arrive earlier than this for special courses if the agreement of the Senior Tutor is sought in advance.
-New graduate students are asked to inform the Senior Tutor of the date on which they intend to arrive by sending an email to email@example.com.
+New graduate students are expected in Cambridge on 29 or 30 September though a few may arrive earlier than this for special courses if the agreement of the Senior Tutor is sought in advance.
+New graduate students are asked to inform the Senior Tutor of the date on which they intend to arrive by sending an email to firstname.lastname@example.org.
 It is not necessary to say at what time of day arrival will be, but new graduate students should note that they will have difficulties in getting into College between midnight and 6 a.m.
 On arrival at the College new graduate students should go to the Porter’s Lodge and introduce themselves; the Duty Porter will then be able to issue the appropriate key to their room and give any other information necessary.

 2. Medical arrangements